analyticsplaybook/analyticsplaybook.github.io/python_identify_duplicate_data.md

 df['is_duplicated'] = df.duplicated(['order_id', 'order_item_cd'])
 ```

-Before we go any further, let?s get a sense of how big of an issue we have here.
+Before we go any further, let\'s get a sense of how big of an issue we have here.
 We are going to sum up all of the rows that were marked as a duplicate.
 This will give us the number of duplicate line items in the dataset.

 ```python
 In [4]: